-We show that locally exchanged routing information between neighbors, i.e., BGP route updates, is sufficient to identify feasible paths and construct IDPFs, assuming all ASes on the Internet employ a set of routing policies that are commonly used today [18, 19, 22].
-Like route-based packet filters [32], the proposed IDPFs cannot stop all spoofed packets.
-However, when spoofed packets are not filtered out, IDPFs can help localize the origin of attack packets to a small set of ASes, which can significantly improve the IP traceback situation [2, 13, 35, 36].
+We show that locally exchanged routing information between neighbors, i.e., BGP route updates, is sufficient to identify feasible paths and construct IDPFs.
+Like route-based packet filters [29], the proposed IDPFs cannot stop all spoofed packets.
+However, when spoofed packets are not filtered out, IDPFs can help localize the origin of attack packets to a small set of ASes, which can significantly improve the IP traceback situation [2], [13], [31], [32].
 We summarize the key contributions of this paper in the following: